TonyMarfil/f5-agility-labs-f5-in-aws-1/docs/class1/module6/lab1.rst

    lab-info

 In the Big-IP Configuration utility (Web UI) navigate to Security -> Application Security -> Security Policies -> Active Polices.
-A "linux-low" policy was deployed via CloudFormation template and is in Enforcment Mode: Blocking.
+A "linux-low" policy was deployed via CloudFormation template and is in Enforcement Mode: Blocking.

 .. image:: ./images/waf-policy.png
   :scale: 50%